cc-cortes/conways-spatialos/README.md

 # Conway's Game of Life using SpatialOS

 ## What is it?
-This is a simple SpatialOS project with one C# erver Worker and a Snapshot Generator.
+This is a simple SpatialOS project with one C# Server Worker and a Snapshot Generator.

 > **Note**: SpatialOS expects the workers to be pre-built, and only contains information on how to run them.
 This means the `spatial worker build` command is unavailable - you're responsible for building your workers (see [Building the project](#building-the-project) below).